17 Best Bean to Cup Coffee Machines of 2022

 Automatic Micro-Foam Milk Texturing.

-Auto steam wand, allows you to fine-tune the milk temperature and texture to suit your taste.
-Delivering barista quality micro-foam that enhances the flavour of the coffee and is required for creating latté art.
+Auto steam wand, allows you to fix the milk temperature and texture to suit your taste.
+Delivering barista quality micro-foam that enhances the flavour of the coffee and is essential for creating latté art.

 Faster Heat up Time

 Innovative ThermoJet™ heating system achieves the optimum extraction temperature in 3 seconds.
-Ready to make your perfect coffee without the wait.
+Ready to make your best coffee without the wait.

 Digital Temperature Control (PID) delivers water at precisely the right temperature, ensuring optimal espresso coffee extraction.